habitat-sh/on-prem-builder/pkg-sync/README.md

 - Ensuring your on-prem builder has all necessary packages for building and running applications
 - Synchronizing specific package sets like Habitat CLI tools or Builder components

-For **Habitat 2.0**, the default channel has changed from `stable` to `base` to provide better lifecycle management and compatibility.

-Given an origin (defaults to `core`), channel (defaults to `base`) and an on-prem builder url and token, this tool can download all packages in the origin and channel from the public Chef Habitat builder that the on-prem instance does not already have and upload them to the on-prem builder.
+Given an origin (defaults to `core`), channel (defaults to `stable`) and an on-prem builder url and token, this tool can download all packages in the origin and channel from the public Chef Habitat builder that the on-prem instance does not already have and upload them to the on-prem builder.

 This performs a pre-flight check to ensure that you do not have local packages in the channel that are not in the same channel on bldr.habitat.sh.
 If there are, these local packages must be demoted.